emeb/MIDIVerb_RE/README.md

 ## Other Resources

 Another command-line emulator can be found here: [MIDIVerb Emulator](https://github.com/thement/midiverb_emulator) which was independently developed based on information gleaned from Paul's Youtube videos.

+I've designed and built hardware to run the compiled MIDIVerb code in a small (6HP) Eurorack module.
+Find out more about it here: [g081_audio](https://github.com/emeb/g081_audio)